Let me share a story with you to illustrate why being an entrepreneur is hard.

 “Should I just give up and work for somebody?
 When do you know that you are not cut out to be an entrepreneur?”

-I’ve said this before in some of my blog posts, and I can’t repeat it enough … being an entrepreneur is a really tough job.
+I can’t repeat it enough … being an entrepreneur is a really tough job.
 On many occasions, it’s also a shitty job.

 I’m not going to sugar coat this blog post with high-fives and platitudes.
 I’m going to give it to you as I see it, and although the above job posting clearly isn’t a real posting, if I were to describe the job, then that’s probably how I would.